Solved: Windows 10 BSOD video TDR failure (nvlddmkm.sys) Nvidia

 Install Graphics Driver in compatibility mode

 Check and install the latest Windows 10 graphics card drivers for your device from the Manufacture’s website (For example you have dell laptop then visit their support site) instead of from the NVIDIA website and check if it helps.
 Most probably it will fix the issue

-If no updated drivers available on the manufacturer’s website for Windows 10, then trying installing drivers in compatibility mode.
+If no updated drivers are available on the manufacturer’s website for Windows 10, then try installing drivers in compatibility mode.
 Compatibility mode runs the program using settings from a previous version of Windows.